bradford-hamilton/Ruby-On-Quails/guides/source/3_1_release_notes.md

 * Added `config.force_ssl` configuration which loads `Rack::SSL` middleware and force all requests to be under HTTPS protocol.

-* Added `rails plugin new` command which generates a Rails plugin with gemspec, tests and a dummy application for testing.
+* Added `quails plugin new` command which generates a Quails plugin with gemspec, tests and a dummy application for testing.

 * Added `Rack::Etag` and `Rack::ConditionalGet` to the default middleware stack.